 The Company enters into revenue arrangements that may consist of multiple deliverables of its product and service offerings.
-The Company's typical multiple-element arrangements involve: (i) software with technical support services, and (ii) BlackBerry 10 or Android handheld devices with unspecified software upgrades on a when-and-if available basis along with undelivered non-software services.
+The Company's typical multiple-element arrangements involve: (i) Enterprise software and services, (ii) BlackBerry Technology Solutions, and historically (iii) BlackBerry 10 or Android handheld devices with unspecified software upgrades on a when-and-if available basis along with undelivered non-software services.

-For the Company's arrangements involving multiple deliverables, the consideration from the arrangement is allocated to each respective element based on its relative selling price, using VSOE.
+For the Company's arrangements involving multiple deliverables where industry-specific software revenue recognition accounting guidance is not applicable, the consideration from the arrangement is allocated to each respective element based on its relative selling price, using VSOE.
 In certain limited instances when the Company is unable to establish the selling price using VSOE, the Company attempts to establish the selling price of each element based on acceptable third-party evidence of selling price ("TPE"); however, the Company is generally unable to reliably determine the selling prices of similar competitor products and services on a stand-alone basis.
 In these instances, the Company uses BESP in its allocation of arrangement consideration, where permitted.
 The objective of BESP is to determine the price at which the Company would transact a sale if the product or service was sold on a stand-alone basis.

-For arrangements involving multiple deliverables of software with technical support services, revenue is recognized based on the industry-specific software revenue recognition accounting guidance.
+For arrangements involving multiple deliverables of software with other services, which may include software maintenance, professional services, unspecified upgrades and technical support, revenue is recognized based on the industry-specific software revenue recognition accounting guidance.
 If the Company is not able to determine VSOE for all of the deliverables of the arrangement, but is able to obtain VSOE for all undelivered elements, revenue is allocated using the residual method.
 Under the residual method, the amount of revenue allocated to delivered elements equals the total arrangement consideration, less the aggregate fair value of any undelivered elements.
-If VSOE of any undelivered software element does not exist, revenue from the entire arrangement is deferred and recognized at the earlier of: (i) delivery of those elements for which VSOE did not exist; or (ii) when VSOE can be established.
+If VSOE of any undelivered software element does not exist, revenue from the entire arrangement is deferred and recognized at the earlier of:

+(i) delivery of those elements for which VSOE did not exist; or (ii) when VSOE can be established.